akaomy/autotests_miceTrack/README.md

-# This is sample automated tests using Python and Selenium against miceTrack full stack app.
+# This is the sample for automated tests using Python and Selenium against miceTrack full stack app.

 ## To run the tests: